What is counter credit?

 You just need to pull your phone out and take a picture of the check using the bank’s app to deposit it in your account.
 It’s so quick and easy.

-Final thoughts on counter credit
+Final thoughts on what is counter credit

 Now that you know all about counter credit, don’t be panicked when you see any transaction marked as counter credit or deposit in your bank statement.
 It’s simply the deposit made in-person at the bank counter.